awslabs/kubeflow-manifests/website/content/en/docs/component-guides/notebooks.md

 ## AWS-optimized Kubeflow Notebook servers

 Use AWS-optimized Kubeflow Notebook server images to quickly get started with a range of framework, library, and hardware options.
-These images are based on [AWS Deep Learning Containers](https://docs.aws.amazon.com/deep-learning-containers/latest/devguide/what-is-dlc.html).
+These images are built on top of the [AWS Deep Learning Containers](https://docs.aws.amazon.com/deep-learning-containers/latest/devguide/what-is-dlc.html) along with other Kubeflow specific packages.

-The following container images are available from the [Amazon Elastic Container Registry (Amazon ECR)](https://gallery.ecr.aws/c9e4w0g3/).
+These container images are available on the [Amazon Elastic Container Registry (Amazon ECR)](https://gallery.ecr.aws/c9e4w0g3/).
+The following images are available as part of this release, however you can always find the latest updated images in the linked ECR repository.

 ```
 public.ecr.aws/c9e4w0g3/notebook-servers/jupyter-tensorflow:2.6.0-gpu-py38-cu112